Showing 1 - 1 OF 1

 Georgia State law requires you to have sufficient liability insurance and a valid driver’s license in order to operate a vehicle.
 The term “vehicle” generally includes automobiles, motorcycles, vans, trailers and boats regularly parked or garaged overnight.
 Further, your vehicle must be properly registered.
 Even though you are in the Military, you may be required to register your vehicle in-state and obtain an in-state license within a few months of moving.
 Access complete information on insurance, driver’s licensing, and where and how to register your vehicle by visiting the State Department of Motor Vehicles website.

 Vehicles are no longer registered on the installation.
-However, newly arrived personnel are still required to inprocess through the provost marshall in Darling Hall.
+However, newly arrived personnel are still required to in-process through the Provost Marshall office.

 Speed limits are well posted and are strictly enforced.
 Pedestrians have the right-of-way in crosswalks.
 Exercise caution in the area around Chamberlain Avenue and Barnes Avenue due to formations and individuals crossing streets.